jasonstan/doomarena-lab/README.md

 ## CI
 The smoke workflow runs a tiny SHIM sweep and publishes artifacts.
 It also updates `results/LATEST` for quick inspection in PRs.

+PR runs use a dry-run (no provider calls) to keep CI safe and secret-free.
+REAL provider calls run on push to main with GROQ_API_KEY.

 ## Roadmap (short)
 - REAL MVP (priority): thin client + MODE=REAL lane for one config, manual Action run-real-mvp, env-based credentials, safe defaults (low trials/seeds).
 - Richer report (markdown/HTML summary, per-exp drill-downs)